sbecker11/flock-of-postcards/README.md

 - Go to jobs folder
 `cd static_content/jobs`

+- Backup the existing `jobs.xlsx`  spreadsheet file using:
+`cp jobs.xlsx original-jobs.xlsx`

-- Open the `jobs.xlsx`  spreadsheet file using your own copy of Microsoft Excel (or any alternative that handles `.xlsx` files)
+- Then open your `jobs.xlsx` file using your own copy of Microsoft Excel (or any alternative that handles `.xlsx` files)

 ### Customize the Jobs Spreadsheet

-The jobs spreadsheet has one row for each job description.
+The jobs spreadsheet has one column for each job description.
-Each job description has the following columns that you need to replace with your own info:
+Each job description has the following rows where you need to replace &lt;my values&gt; with your own:
-* role
+* role:      &lt;Senior Data Engineer&gt;
-* employer
+* employer:   &lt;Fannie Mae&gt;
-* start      (YYYY-MM-DD)
+* start:      &lt;2024-02&gt;
-* end        (YYYY-MM-DD)
+* end:        &lt;2024-06&gt;
-* z-index    (from 1 to 3)
+* z-index:    &lt;2&gt; (1,2 or 3)
-* css name	 (darkgreen)
-* css RGB	   (#006900)
+* css name:	 &lt;darkgreen&gt; (for documentation only so can be blank)
-* css color	 (Excel color background)
+* css RGB:	   &lt;#006900&gt;
-* text color (#FFFFFF) or (#000000)
+* css color:	 (Excel cell background fill color, for documentation only so can be blank)
+* text color: &lt;#FFFFFF&gt; (use white for dark cards, black for light cards)
-* description
+* description:  &lt;description&gt;

-The `description` cell holds an arbitrary length bulleted job description.
-As described above, skills, terms, and tools can be wrapped with \[square brackets\] to create a flock of `skill cards` for each `business card`.
+The `description` cell holds a bulleted sentences of the various responsibilities associated with the job.
+Each responsiblity may include skills, terms, or that can be wrapped with \[square brackets\] to create the flock of `skill cards` for the job's `business card`.
+You can also use parens or curly braces to open a web page or an image in a new brower window.

 ### Regenerate the Jobs module

-- Save your updated Excel file
+- Save your updated Excel file in the jobs folder

-- Go back to the project's cloned home directory
-`cd <your-local-dev-folder>/flock-of-postcards`

-- Create, activate, and initialize a python virtal environment
+- Create, activate, and initialize a python virtal environment by running:
+`./first-run.sh`

+- This makes the following calls:
 `python -m venv venv`
 `source venv/bin/activate`
 `pip install -r requirements.txt`

-- Run the python script that converts the Excel jobs spreadsheet file `jobs.xlsx` into a NodeJS module file `jobs.mjs`
+- It also runs the python script that converts the Excel jobs spreadsheet file `jobs.xlsx` into a NodeJS module file `jobs.mjs`
 `python xlsx2mjs.py`

-If the app is already running, it will re-load the `jobs.mjs` file.

-# Behold your own glorious flock of postcards
+If the app is already running, it will re-load the `jobs.mjs` file and you should now be able to visualize your own resume as a glorious flock of postcards

-### Future work
+## Future work ideas
+- Parse a resume PDF file to automatically find jobs, responsibilities, skills, college degrees, certifications, licenses, patents, publications, and social websites.
+- Add, edit, or remove jobs from the app directly.
+- Output the edited jobs to a `.json` file.

-- Provide the option to print the resume to a PDF file
+- Choose a resume format and print the jobs as a new PDF file.
-- Need to ease focal point to bullseye when any cardDiv is selected (or clicked?)
-- Need to add stamp icons to post cards
-- Click on post card to see it's full-size iomage in right-side detail panel
+- Click and drag the `bulls-eye` to move the `point-of-view` directly.
-- Render bizcards as 3D blocks with rounded corners
+- Render `bizcards` as 3D blocks.
-- Rotate 3D bizcard blocks during transitions
+- Rotate a 3D `bizcard block` as it floats to the top.
-- Toggle debug panel visiblilty with button or key
+- Add a `debug panel` with an on/off button.
+- Skill card return icons need review.

 ## Development history